StructuralWizard/10DaysOfCode.github.io/docs/Day4/index.md

 nav_exclude: false
 ---

 # Day 4.
-Web Foundations: HTML, CSS, Bootstrap & Web Design
+Web Foundations. 🕸️ HTML, CSS, Bootstrap & Web Design
 {: .no_toc }

 Welcome to Day 4!
 Today, you’ll build a solid foundation in web development by learning how the internet works, the essentials of HTML and CSS, and how to use Bootstrap for rapid, beautiful web design.
 We’ll also cover the basics of web design theory to help you create websites people will love.